 Since vertical planes represent 3D data, it is sometimes necessary to rotate you're perspective of the scene to help you see the point you're computing on the vertical plane.
-Press the on the display toolbar which will open the 3D toolbar.
-If you press the Planar View button, your scene will be rotated so it matches your perspective.
+Press the Planar View button, your scene will be rotated so it matches your perspective.
 For example, a vertical plane was defined by points 27 and 28.
 When the planar view option is used, you can see your work in a 3D perspective.
 You can now see the 4 measurements (points 500 - 503) that were made to record the position of a window on the vertical plane.